caspervg/rlge/README.md

 RLGE is a small C++23 game engine built on top of _raylib_, _ImGui_, and _rlImGui_.
 It focuses on straightforward 2D games with scenes, entities, components, an event bus, and a simple rendering queue.

-This repository also contains example games:
+This repository also contains example games/demos:

 - `examples/basic_game` – a minimal “move the sprite” scene.
 - `examples/snake` – a more complete Snake game showcasing scenes, events, and UI.
+- `examples/particles` - a tech demo to show the particle emission system.

 ---